• Home

 Can I cook this on high instead of low?

-The flavor won’t be quite as developed as the long, slow version — you lose some of that deep melding that happens over 8 hours — but it’s still a solid soup.
+Yes.
+Set it on high for 4 to 5 hours instead of low for 8 to 10, and add the tortellini in the last 30 minutes like usual.
+The flavor will not be as developed as the long slow version, you lose some of the deep melding that happens over 8 hours, but it is still a solid soup.
 Good option if you forgot to start it in the morning.

 Why is my soup so thick the next day?